 Funds, fees and fiduciary—the three “fs” might be cliché, but they’re also a key to successful participant outcomes in any 401k plan.
 Yet Barbara Delaney points to one other ingredient too often overlooked.

-“What we look for, as far as the health of a plan, is not only good funds, but the right allocations,” Delany, the high-profile principal with New York-based StoneStreet Renaissance, explains.
-“If people are not properly allocated and enrolled in the right amounts overtime, having goods funds is not going to rescue you.”
+“What we look for, as far as the health of a plan, is not only good funds, but the right allocations,” Delaney, the high-profile principal with New York-based StoneStreet Renaissance, explains.
+“If people are not properly allocated and enrolled in the right amounts over time, having good funds is not going to rescue you.”

 Employing blunt, no-nonsense language for which she is known, Delaney adds that, “It almost becomes academic.
 The outcome over time is dependent upon the asset allocation you stick with, and not what fund [products] you pick.”

 For this reason, Delaney and her StoneStreet Renaissance team are “really tuned in” to ensuring a) participants are correctly allocated, and b) they participate at a rate that will provide replacement income of at least 80 percent.